airbnb/streamalert/docs/source/historical-search.rst

 It is optional to store data in S3 bucket and available for search in Athena tables.

-* Enable firehose in ``conf/global.json`` see :ref:`firehose_configuration`
+* Enable Firehose in ``conf/global.json`` see :ref:`Firehose_configuration`
-* Build the firehose and Athena tables
+* Build the Firehose and Athena tables

   .. code-block:: bash

     python manage.py build

-* Deploy classifier so classifier will know to send data to S3 bucket via firehose
+* Deploy classifier so classifier will know to send data to S3 bucket via Firehose

   .. code-block:: bash